icetrae313/lb.chess/README.md

-# lb.chess
-The LB chess league website
+# The LB chess league website

-This repo contains the source code for the LB chess league website.
+This repository contains the source code for the LB chess league website.